sodadata/docs/soda-cl/distribution.md

     * `swd` for the Standardized Wasserstein Distance (SWD) metric
     * `semd` for the Standardized Earth Mover's Distance (SEMD) metric (the SWD and the SEMD are the same metric) <br /> If you do not specify a `method`, the distribution check defaults to `ks` for continuous data or `chi_square` for categorical data respectively.
 5. Run a soda scan of your data source to execute the distribution check(s) you defined.
-Refer to <a href ="https://docs.soda.io/soda-core/first-scan.html#run-a-scan" target="_blank">Soda Core documentation</a> for more details.
+Refer to [Soda Core documentation]({% link soda-core/scan-core.md %}) for more details.
 ```bash
 soda scan -d your_datasource_name checks.yml -c /path/to/your_configuration_file.yaml your_check_file.yaml
 ```